sourachakra/SCoSPARC/README.md

   *** To be updated soon ***

 ## Inference
   Please run 'test_scripy.py' after setting the paths to the testing datasets.
+The model_DUTS_Cls_only.pt is the checkpoint for the Stage 1 sub-network, which was trained on the DUTS Class dataset (dataset number "2") as referenced in Table 2 of the main paper.
+Checkpoints for models trained on other datasets will be made available soon.

 ### Citation